Conditionally Site-Independent Neural Evolution of Antibody Sequences: Experiments

 \subsection{Zero-Shot Variant Effect Prediction}

 We evaluate \ourmodel{'s} performance on DMS assays by measuring the Spearman correlation of our selection score (\cref{eq:sel_score}) with the experimental fitness values.
 To calculate the score, we set the parent $x$ to be the wildtype sequence from which the mutants in the assay are derived.
-We fix $t=0.2$ for all assays and VEP experiments.
+Rather than tuning $t$ per assay, we fix $t=0.2$ for all assays and VEP experiments.

 Evaluation is performed on four DMS assays, two measuring expression and two measuring binding, taken from the FLAb2 benchmark \cite{chungyoun2025fitness}.
 These assays were selected for their large sample sizes of sequences with the same length in an attempt to limit spurious correlations.
-As baselines, we compare against AbLang-2, DASM, ProGen2 Small, ProGen2 Medium (best performing model for all FLAb2 binding datasets), ESM-2 150M (best performing model for all FLAb2 expression datasets), and ESM-2 650M~\citep{olsen2024addressing,matsen2025separating,nijkamp2022progen2exploringboundariesprotein,esm2}.
+As baselines, we compare against AbLang-2, DASM, PRISM, ProGen2 Small, ProGen2 Medium (best performing model for all FLAb2 binding datasets), ESM-2 150M (best performing model for all FLAb2 expression datasets), and ESM-2 650M~\citep{olsen2024addressing,matsen2025separating,Kim2026ExplicitRO,nijkamp2022progen2exploringboundariesprotein,esm2}.
 Further details on the DMS assays and evaluation with baseline models are provided in \cref{subsec:dms-info}.

 The VEP results are shown in \cref{tab:vep-full-width}, where \ourmodel{} outperforms all other baselines on all datasets except Koenig Expression Light Chain, where it falls short of ProGen2 Small by 0.005.
 Interestingly, \ourmodel{} substantially outperforms all other models on the Adams dataset, where the wildtype sequence is a mouse antibody.
-Although \ourmodel{} has never been trained on mouse antibodies, we suspect that the pretrained ESM2 backbone helps with generalization.
+On two additional binding assays from \citet{Petersen2024AnIT}, using distinct antibodies, antigens, and the MAGMA-seq assay technology, \ourmodel{} again outperforms all baselines (\cref{tab:petersen_results}).

-We investigate the efficacy of our approach to correcting for SHM on zero-shot variant effect prediction performance.
-As shown in \cref{fig:bar_comparison}, our selection score leads to increased correlation with fitness across all DMS datasets. \cref{fig:combined_correlation} in \cref{sec:visual_ss} provides an intuitive picture of how the SHM correction helps isolate a selection signal from \ourmodel{}.
+We investigate the efficacy of our approach to correcting for SHM on zero-shot VEP performance.
+As shown in \cref{fig:bar_comparison}, our selection score leads to increased correlation with fitness across all datasets. \cref{fig:combined_correlation} provides an intuitive picture of how the SHM correction helps isolate a selection signal from \ourmodel{}.
 We also see that the ability to model inter-chain interactions is important.
-In \cref{sec:single_chain_ablation} we ablate the VEP experiments by passing in just the heavy or light chain alone, finding that the selection score's correlation with fitness drops substantially for some datasets.
+In \cref{sec:single_chain_ablation}, we ablate this ability by passing in just the heavy or light chain alone, finding that the selection score's correlation with fitness drops substantially for some datasets.